Aldojason/Poster-landing-page/README.md

 ## 📖 About the Project

-I always thought coding was too hard for me.
-I spent over a year of college unsure and unproductive — until I realized others my age were already learning and building real things.

-So I decided to start.

-With the help of YouTube tutorials and ChatGPT, I learned the basics of **HTML**, **CSS**, and **responsive web design**.
+With the help of YouTube tutorials, I learned the basics of **HTML**, **CSS**, and **responsive web design**.
 After weeks of practice and effort, I built this project — a clean, mobile-friendly product landing page.

-It may be simple, but to me, it's a symbol of starting something I once believed I couldn’t do.

 ---